QEF/q-e/energy_current/examples/README.md

  /
 ```

-note that the only differences are `trajdir` and `first_step` in the `energy_current` namelist.
-Stil the IONS namelist needs to be set
+note that the only different keywords with respect to a single snapshot calculations are `trajdir` and `first_step` in the `energy_current` namelist.
+Stil in the IONS namelist
-ion_velocities='from_input' and the ATOMIC_VELOCITIES card must be filled.
-Nevertheless, note that if first_step=1 the snapshot of the input file will be skipped.
+the keyword ion_velocities='from_input' must be set and the ATOMIC_VELOCITIES card must be filled.
+Nevertheless, note that if `first_step=1` the snapshot of the input file will be skipped.
-Check also the last_step keyword in the documentation.
+Check also the `last_step` keyword in the documentation.

 The output with the istantenous energy currents is written in the file specified by `file_output` and `file_output.dat`, as in example 1.
 The same format of the single snapshot calculation is kept, with data from all the snapshots of the trajectory appended sequantially.